Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Methodology

 The second method fits the line-of-sight velocity profile with an arc-tangent function of the form:

 where $v_{\mathrm{c}}$ represents the asymptotic rotation velocity at large radii, and $v_0$ denotes the systemic velocity at the galaxy center \citep[e.g.,][]{Jones2010, Swinbank2012, Stott2014, Leethochawalit2016}.
 We restrict $v_\mathrm{c}$ such that $v_\mathrm{c} \lesssim 3\Delta v_\mathrm{los}$ to ensure fit stability.
 This approach quantifies the rotational support of the galaxy.
 As shown in \citet{Sun2024_z04_3}, we classify the galaxies into three distinct categories based on these fits.
 However, since these EoR galaxies often lack coherent rotation, this method can introduce biases when applied to irregular systems.
 These two methods complement each other, providing a more comprehensive view of the dynamical state of galaxies.
-It should be noted that, based on \citet{Ferreira2022, SunW2024}, disk-like morphology galaxies may exist in EoR, while other studies argue that these structures are prolate spheroids rather than true disks.
-In addition, although limited in number, a few observations have reported kinematic signatures of ordered rotation in EoR galaxies, suggesting that genuine disks may indeed form at these epochs.
+It should be noted that, based on \citet{Ferreira2022, SunW2024}, disk-like morphology galaxies may exist in EoR, while other studies argue that these structures are prolate spheroids rather than true disks \citep{Vega2024}.
+In addition, observations have reported kinematic signatures of ordered rotation in EoR galaxies \citep[e.g.][]{Rowland2024}.
+They use [CII] 158 $\mathrm{\mu m}$ for a massive system $M_\ast\,=\,8^{+4}_{-2}\times10^9\,\mathrm{M_\odot}$, which is substantially more massive than most of our galaxies; therefore, the generally low rotational support in our sample is not unexpected.
 In this paper, we simply classify galaxy morphology using the rotational support $v_\mathrm{c}/\sigma$; a more detailed discussion of these issues is left for future work.